FelipeSimis/prime-gaming-clone/README.md

 ## Routes

-If you want to test the features created in the project, first download [Insomnia] (https://insomnia.rest/).
+If you want to test the features created in the project, first download [Insomnia](https://insomnia.rest/).
 After downloading Insomnia, perform the steps below to be able to test each route!